ipilcher/rhsummit/guide.md

 Deploying this OSP 12 architecture into the Ravello environment takes at least 60 minutes, and we don't want to spend half of our time just watching a deployment.
-So we'll start with a fully deployed environment in which we can do som exploration and testing.
-As a final step, we'll delete the overcloud and look at the deployment process.
+So we'll start with a fully deployed environment in which we can do some exploration and testing.

 ## Lab 2: Containers on the Undercloud